 As your voice leaves your mouth (and emanates from your vibrating throat), it [typically] travels through air before reaching a microphone or another person’s ears.

 Conversely, when you hear yourself speak, you hear it in multiple ways.
-You hear it through the air similarly to how others hear.
-You also hear the sound vibrations through the solids, liquids, and gases between your ears and your vocal chords, larynx, and articulators.
+You hear it through the air, similar to how others hear.
+You also hear the sound vibrations through the solids, liquids, and gases between your ears and vocal cords, larynx, and articulators.

 Sound travels differently through the three mediums, which explains why we physically hear ourselves differently than how others hear us.
-The way our voice reaches and is picked up by our ears is also different than the way it reaches and is picked up by a microphone.
+The way our voice reaches and is picked up by our ears is also different from how it reaches and is picked up by a microphone.

-The natural differences between how you hear yourself versus how you “actually” sound plays a big role in the contract between how you hear yourself and how you hear yourself through a microphone.
+The natural differences between how you hear yourself versus how you “actually” sound play a big role in the contract between how you hear yourself and how you hear yourself through a microphone.

 Can microphones make my voice sound better?
 The correct microphone with proper mic placement can certainly make your voice sound better.
 Look for microphones with fairly flat frequency responses and slight presence boosts.
 Choose a mic with a polar pattern and sensitivity rating that suits the voice and recording environment.